danjohnson3141/Jekyll-Test/serializers/fields.md

-allow_notes, Whether the active user can create event_notes, boolean alt_email, The alt email address of this user; should only show if this is active user profile, string app_language, Info on the language setting chosen by this user, object; AppLanguage attended_events, The events (visible to the active user) that this user has attended, array; AttendedEvent begin_date, The day that the event begins; yyyy-mm-dd, string bio, Description of this user, string body, Content of the post, string
+allow_notes, Whether the active user can create event_notes, boolean alt_email, The alt email address of this user; should only show if this is active user profile, string app_language, Info on the language setting chosen by this user, object; AppLanguage attachment_type, Info on the file type, object; AttachmentType attended_events, The events (visible to the active user) that this user has attended, array; AttendedEvent banner_ads, Any banner ads associated with this sponsor ,array; BannerAdShort begin_date, The day that the event begins; yyyy-mm-dd, string bio, Description of this user, string body, Content of the post, string